 “I’d rather you not call me by my birth name, Ignatius, but these are the darkest of times, I suppose.”

-“They are indeed,” he said over his shoulder as he led her up the stairs to his beloved study at the top of the tower.
-“I enjoy being invisible: even Camus and Pious do not notice me as I potter about with my buckets of coal in the rain.
-Please be seated,” said indicating one of the two comfortable armchairs set by the ancient tiled fireplace.
-“Luckily, you’ve just missed two postulants who were forced to bury that poor boy alive earlier.”
+“They are indeed,” he agreed over his shoulder as he led her up the stairs to his beloved study at the top of the tower.
+“I enjoy being invisible: even Camus and Pious don’t notice me as I potter about with my buckets of coal.
+Please be seated,” he said, guiding her to one of the two comfortable armchairs set by the ancient tiled fireplace.
+“Luckily, you’ve just missed two postulants who were forced to bury that poor boy alive last week.”

-“That’s one of the reasons I came to see you,” Ondine sad as she sat down.
-“That boy is still under the ground but Pious just laughed at me when I demanded he be exhumed.”
+“That’s one of the reasons I came to see you,” she said as she sat down.
+“That boy is still under the ground in his mind but Pious just laughed at me when I asked he be sedated.”
 She shuddered.
 “It was more like a snake hissing than a human laugh.
 I saw the black veins in his neck and on his hands: is he one of the walking dead as my Sisters claim?
 What news of Abbot Michael?
 I heard Schimrian has imprisoned him in one of the Redemption Cells.”

 A kettle steamed gently on the hearth and Ignatius patiently made them tea, pouring the aromatic brew into some bone china cups.
 “I have but three packets left of Indian tea and two of a rare Chinese blend then civilisation truly falls, I’m afraid.”

-”You look nervous,” Ondine noted bluntly.
+“You look nervous,” she noted bluntly.
 “Are you expecting company?
-Perhaps our little sewer trolls, mayhap?”
+Perhaps our little sewer trolls perhaps?”

 “I’m not one of my poor Sisters, you know.
-Ah, this is so good,” she sighed happily.
+Ah, this is so good,” she said contentedly.
 “It’s been so long since I’ve had real tea.”

 “Well?” he prompted nervously.

-“No, I’ll go,” Ignatius grumbled, getting to his feet.
-“It’s lucky for me that you have sharp ears.
+“No, I’ll go,” he grumbled, getting to his feet.
+“It’s lucky you have keen ears.
 The back door is open as there’s no point is locking it and I doubt Ferals could climb the walls.”

-“They climbed the outside of the South-West tower easily enough,” Ondine pointed out.
+“They climbed the outside of the South-West Tower easily enough,” she reminded him.
 Six knocks sounded at the study door.
-“That was quick: our little trolls found their way through the unlocked door easily enough it seems.”
+“That was quick: our little trolls found their way through your unlocked door easily enough it seems.”

 Ignatius paused by the door with his hand on the door knob.
 “Please sheathe your weapons before you enter, children.
 I have a welcome guest here who knows of your presence and I don’t want any accidents or misunderstandings.”

-Ondine stood up to greet the four nervous Scatterlings as Ignatius introduced them to her.
+Ondine stood up to formally greet the four nervous Scatterlings as Ignatius introduced them to her.
 “This is the Abbess,” he announced formally.
-“This is wonderful,” he added, rubbing his hands with glee: “To have so many guests: oh, how it reminds me of my youth in the villages!
+“This is wonderful,” he added, rubbing his hands with glee: “So many guests!
+Oh, how it reminds me of my youth in the villages!
 Please pull up those stools around the fire, children, and dry yourselves out.”

 Ondine fanned at her face.
 “Saints preserve them,” she gasped.
 “The dear hearts absolutely reek of smoke and worse.”

 Surl glared at her.
-“Perhaps it comes from us crawling around in sewers beneath burning buildings for days,” she said sarcastically.
+“Perhaps it comes from us crawling around in sewers beneath burning buildings, Abbess,” she said sarcastically.
 “Did you mean what you told me about hating the Order and sensing that evil presence in the Great Abbey?”